WinVector/wvpy/README.md

 set of utilities for teaching data science and machine learning methods.
 They are not replacements for the obvious methods in sklearn.

+Some notes on the Jupyter sheet runner can be found [here](https://win-vector.com/2022/08/20/an-effective-personal-jupyter-data-science-workflow/)

 ```python